nixworks/public/news/2007/11/25/a-wildfire-in-malibu-california-destroys-51-structures-including-49-homes-the-fire-has-also-burned-4-720-acres-1-910-hectares-and-cau.md

 ### [2007-11-25](/news/2007/11/25/index.md)

 #  A wildfire in Malibu, California, destroys 51 structures, including 49 homes.
 The fire has also burned 4,720 acres (1,910 hectares) and caused the evacuation of 10,000 people.
-It is currently 40% contained, being fueled by Santa Ana winds that gusted up to 60 mph (96 km/h) on November 24.
+It is currently 40% contained, being fueled by Santa Ana winds that gusted up to 60 mph (96 km-h) on November 24.